daynix/NetMeter/README.md

 ## Options:

-For now, all the options are set at the beginning of the script file.
+All the options are set in NetMeterConfig.py file, co-located with the main script.
 They are all mandatory.
 These options are:

 * `export_dir`: [string] Export directory.
 The results will be saved there.
 (Example: `'/home/daynix/out'`)